vibr77/AppleIIDiskIIStm32F411/README.md

 `mkfs.fat -F 32 -s 64 `

 Please be careful, Window 10/11 is not formatting the SDCard the right way.

+An config menu option is provided directly in the SmartDisk II to format the SDCard

 ## Main Features ##